Help us match you with local pros in your area

 Always get HVAC quotes in writing before work begins.
 A detailed quote covers costs for both materials and labor.
 Ensure that you agree to all terms before signing the contract.

 You should have your HVAC system inspected twice a year.
 Following an inspection, your technician will inform you if any services are required.
 You should also have your system inspected if you notice new issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, it should be inspected every few years.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
 You might also consider a smart thermostat.

 Generally, HVAC installation or replacement takes one to three days for the entire system.
 Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
 The exact amount of time will vary depending on factors like how large your home is, how easily accessible different sections are, and whether your technician runs into any problems.